g-a-borrero/cosmos/Factors/Species/Template/index.md

 ## Traits

 In total, a character should have eight (8) traits from their Species.
-Subtract the number of traits from Body to get the remaining number of traits your character can sample.
+Subtract the number of traits from Body to get the remaining number of non-Physical traits your character can sample.